 - Judy Moody

 Jess Wardell has a passion for watching kids of all ages construct meaning of the world around them through intentional play and discovery.
-With a Masters Degree in Elementary Education from the University of Florida, 8 years of teaching experience, and mommin’ two young girls, Jess brings a unique perspective to the Kefi team that melds the world of education and parenting.
-Kefi’s mission represents everything that Jess is passionate about: Giving families the opportunity to play, learn, and laugh in a low-stakes and intentional environment.
-When Jess isn’t at Kefi, you can find her having epic T. Swift dance parties with her daughters Norah and Emma, husband Corey and their 75 pound lap dog, Rosie Princess Poodle Pants.
+With a Masters Degree in Elementary Education from the University of Florida, 8 years of teaching experience, and mommin’ three young kids, Jess melds the world of education and parenting to share her passion for kids, families, and how they learn about the world and each other.
+When Jess isn’t teaching, you can find her having epic T. Swift dance parties with her littles, Norah, Emma, and Jack, husband Corey and their 75 pound lap dog, Rosie Princess Poodle Pants.